alhajee/ckan/doc/maintaining/installing/install-from-source.rst

 .. include:: postgres.rst

 ----------------------------
-4. Create a CKAN config file
+4. Create a FMLD config file
 ----------------------------

 Create a directory to contain the site's config files: